ahmedwalaaalmasry/Netflix-Content-Strategy-Analysis/README.md

 - **Libraries:**
     - **Pandas:** For data manipulation and cleaning.
     - **Matplotlib & Seaborn:** For data visualization.
-- **Jupyter Notebook:** As the environment for coding and presenting the analysis.
+- **Google Colab:** As the environment for coding and presenting the analysis.

 ## Key Analysis Findings
 1.  **Movies Dominate the Library:** Nearly 70% of the content on Netflix consists of movies, suggesting a potential over-reliance on single-viewing experiences compared to retention-driving TV shows.